-- Before you commence adding another login to an existing login, the first account must be enabled for single sign-on. - Before you add multiple logins to the first account, we recommend that you make a list of the usernames, passwords, and a unique name to identify the login.
+- Ensure that the first account is enabled for single sign-on before you add another login to the existing login. - It is recommend that you make a list of the usernames, passwords, and a unique name to identify the login before you add multiple logins to the first account.